The Visible Planets

 Jupiter is seen shining brilliantly in southern sky at sunset this month and is found within the constellation boundaries of Pisces, the fish.
 After sunset on January 25, look for Jupiter just above the waxing crescent Moon in the southwestern sky.

 Saturn is visible low along the southwestern horizon at sunrise in the constellation of Capricornus, the sea goat, through the month.
 It sets about 2 hours after sunset at the start of the month but by the end of the month, it will be lost from view in the glare of the setting Sun.
 After sunset on January 22, look for a very close conjunction of the bright planet Venus with Saturn, very low in the southwestern sky.
 Binoculars will give you a great view of this conjunction.

 International Space Station (ISS) Observable Passes

-Look for passes of the ISS in the evening sky after sunset from January 18 to February 5.
-The ISS will always be found moving from west to east in the sky for each pass.
-The height above the horizon will vary from pass to pass.
+Look for passes of the ISS in the early evening sky after sunset from January 6 to January 9.
+From January 12 to 17, ISS passes will move to the early morning sky before sunrise.
+The ISS will always be found moving from west to east in the sky for each pass, but the height above the horizon will vary from pass to pass.
 Exact times of these passages for your location can be found by visiting the website http://www.heavens-above.com or by using satellite tracking smart phone apps like Sputnik.